Mumps is a viral illness caused by a paramyxovirus. Transmission is by direct contact with saliva or droplets from the saliva of an infected person.

 Mumps is vaccine preventable.
 In the UK children receive 2 doses of the combined measles mumps rubella (MMR) vaccine as part of the routine childhood immunisation schedule.

-For more information about mumps, visit NHS Choices.
+For more information about mumps, visit NHS.UK.